tawasta/event/website_event_private_listing/README.rst

 (filters, search, pager, templates) while restricting the dataset to events marked as private.

-In addition, the module applies SEO protection (noindex) and restricts access to authenticated users, ensuring that private events are not publicly discoverable.
+In addition, the module applies SEO protection (noindex), disables caching for private pages and restricts access to authenticated users.

 Configuration